zekebarger/AccuSleePy/accusleepy/gui/text/main_guide.md

 recordings with a new model, or if you want to keep a record of the recordings that were used when training a model.

-# Section 2: AccuSleePy file types
+# 2. AccuSleePy file types
 There are four types of files associated with AccuSleePy.
 To select a file in the primary interface, you can either use the associated button, or drag/drop the file into the empty box adjacent